 - Scotch bowls

-Of course humans have experimented over the years with different materials such as:
+Of course, humans have experimented over the years with different materials, such as:

-We certainly have progressed in the development of cooking utensils.
-However ceramic dishes and cast iron still remain extremely popular choices because of their durability.
-Stainless steel is a great option, it’s now the go-to cookware in commercial and many households.
-However the higher quality equipment can command a higher price.
+We certainly have progressed in the development of our cookware.
+However, ceramic dishes and cast iron remain popular because of their durability.
+Stainless steel is a great option too.
+And it is now the go-to cookware in commercial kitchens and many households.